Security

 What we hold

-Cloudskill stores three categories of data: account information (organisation name, billing email, member emails), skill content (the markdown files your administrators upload to your catalogue), and usage records (timestamps showing when each member's Claude session fetched their personal URL).
+Cloudskill stores three categories of data: account information (organisation name, billing email, member emails), skill content (the markdown files your administrators upload to your catalogue), and usage records (timestamps showing when members download skills from your catalogue).

-We do not have access to the conversations your team members have with Claude.
-Cloudskill returns a manifest of allowed and denied skills at the start of each chat; what happens inside the chat is between the user and Anthropic.
+We do not have access to the conversations your team members have with their AI agents.
+Cloudskill manages your catalogue and the distribution of skill files; what happens inside an AI assistant is between the user and that AI provider.

 Where data is stored

-Customer data is stored in the EU by default.
-Our primary database is hosted on Supabase in their EU region.
-Web traffic is routed through Cloudflare's global edge network and terminates at our worker in the closest region to your user.
+Our primary database is hosted in the EU region.
+Web traffic is routed through a global edge network and terminates at our worker in the closest region to your user.

 Encryption

 All data is encrypted in transit using TLS 1.2 or higher.
-All data is encrypted at rest using the encryption provided by our infrastructure providers (Supabase uses AES-256 for database-level encryption).
+All data is encrypted at rest using AES-256 for database-level encryption.

-We never store payment card information.
-All billing is handled by Lemon Squeezy as merchant of record; card details are entered directly into their checkout and never touch Cloudskill's infrastructure.
+Cloudskill does not store payment card information.
+When billing is active, card details are entered into a PCI DSS-compliant payment processor and never touch Cloudskill's infrastructure.

 Authentication

-SSO and SCIM provisioning via SAML or OIDC providers (Okta, Azure AD, Google Workspace, others) is available for enterprise customers.
-Contact us if you need this.
+SSO and SCIM provisioning via SAML or OIDC providers (Okta, Azure AD, Google Workspace, others) is coming soon.
+Contact us if it's a requirement for you.

 Sub-processors